Religious Diversity: How the Indian Army Sets the Gold Standard

 In the Indian Army, respect for all religions isn’t just a policy; it’s a way of life.

 Officers adopt the faiths of their troops, attending weekly prayers of all religions.
-Shared

 spaces for mandirs, masjids, gurudwaras, and churches further strengthen this inclusive